Pungyeon/clean-go-article/README.md

 }
 ```

-However, we can do even better by invoking the function directly after it's declared.
+However, we can do even better by invoking the function directly after its declaration.
 This makes it much clearer that the function logic is associated with the declared variable:

 ```go
 func main() {